-Heatmaps are visual representations of attention, engagement and interactions generated by your visitors as they navigate through your website.
-Free or paid heatmap softwares help you generate different maps to better understand user behavior.
+Heatmaps are visual representations of attention, engagement, and interactions generated by your visitors as they navigate through your website.
+Free or paid heatmap software help you generate different maps to better understand user behavior.

 Any website looking to monetize their traffic knows that the crux of the issue is holding the attention of their visitors.

 And yet, there is a long, long list of sites that choose to experiment ‘kind of randomly’ with their optimizations.
 Is their homepage two years old?
 A few chance modifications later, inspired by an article someone read on their commute to work, and they’re set for another two years!

 This is a big mistake.
 In reality, making random changes to your site is the best way to:

 The truth is that every site is different.
 What worked for Jim, Jane or Peter won’t necessarily work for you, and vice versa.
 It is best to use a data-driven strategy suited for website optimization.

 What you need is for your users to tell you themselves what has to change.
 And for that, there are heatmaps.